 The library has a well-organized library and is equipped with current periodicals, nursing. journals, current books, computers, software, and other learning resources for students.
 There is an organized system in place to check out reference books for student's convenience.
 The library also has an intensive on-line component that is accessible by every ASNAH student at any time.
 This system is called the Library and Information Resources Network ("LIRN").
 The institution's Librarian, Mr. Joseph Agyeman, is available to assist students with the medical reference books and journals held in the institution's on-site library, located in the main Institutional facility right across the from the faculty lounge.
 Students have access to the reference medical books and journals whenever the institution is open.
 However, Mr. Agyeman will have explained to all students at New Student Orientation and throughout the student's coursework the fundamentals of working in the LIRN system, as the LIRN system is available to the students on a 24-hour basis.
-The institution's library system has an on-site

-Certified to Operate by SCHEV Revised Date: 11/2021 Date Catalog printed: location available to students and has an electronic database, LIRN, available to students and faculty at any time.
+The institution's library system has an on-site location available to students and has an electronic database, LIRN, available to students and faculty at any time.
 Other information sites for student resources are available upon request to the librarian.